 “So it’s for Ghost Week,” Sean said, adjusting his overcoat for minimal staining.
 “But we didn’t want to do ghosts, everyone is doing ghosts.
 Straight up horror and dead bodies for the Slaughterhouse!” he declared.
 “That’s our brand.
 But this one has dead bodies that come back.

 “It’s about a lady mad scientist, and she’s got her fiancé’s severed head in a jar.
 We do that gag with mirrors all the time; it’s easy, but the audience eats it up.
-The rest of him got crushed in a car crash and he’d like to die too, but she’s going to find him another body and marry him, which means picking up a lot of men in seedy bars and lopping their heads off.”
+The rest of him got crushed in a car crash and he’d like to die, too, but she’s going to find him another body and marry him, which means picking up a lot of men in seedy bars and lopping their heads off.”

 He laid a hand on his chest.
 “I’m the deformed assistant.
 Every mad scientist needs a deformed assistant, Annie, we really should have a union.
 Our makeup lady is really good, it really does look like I got burned in a fire, but you can tell I’m still a human being with feelings.
 I’m just a teeny bit annoyed everyone can’t see how cute I am.”